NEFUJing/NEFUJing.github.io/_pages/about.md

 **Jingyun Sun**, Zhongze Luo, Yang Li*

 - We propose a compliance checking framework based on Retrieval-Augmented Generation (RAG).
 This framework includes a static layer for storing factual knowledge, a dynamic layer for storing regulatory and business process information, and a computational layer for retrieval and reasoning.
 We employ an eventic graph to structurally describe regulatory information as we recognize that the knowledge in regulatory documents is centered not on entities but on actions and states.
 We conducted experiments on Chinese and English compliance checking datasets.
-The results demonstrate that our framework consistently achieves state-of-the-art results across various scenarios, surpassing other baselines.

 </div>
 </div>